sassoftware/restaf/README.md

 The goal of this project is to create a small reusable library to simplify the  data entry in SAS Viya.

+## Sample Applications

+- [Simple Editor Application](https://github.com/sassoftware/restaf-uidemos/tree/editorapp) - Demonstrates the use of this library using basic javascript and html to edit a cas table.

+- [React Component for Editing-@sassoftware/viyaedit](https://github.com/sassoftware/restaf-uidemos/tree/viyaedit) - Demonstrates the use of this library with React. @sassoftware/viyaedit is a resuable component.
+  - See [this application](https://github.com/sassoftware/restaf-uidemos/tree/editorappreact) on how to use this component library in a react application.

 ## Table versus Form for data entry<a name="t3"></a>

 There are significant differences in how the user interacts with an application which uses a Table versus a custom form.